DBE Regular Dealer Sample Clauses

 DBE Regular Dealer.
 If the materials or supplies are purchased from a DBE regular dealer, count 60% of the cost of the materials or supplies.
 There is no North American Industry Classification System (NAICS) code for regular dealer.

-DBE Regular Dealer.
-If the materials or supplies are purchased from a DBE regular dealer, 60 % of the cost of the materials or supplies will be counted toward meeting the DBE goal.
-Obsolete A DBE regular dealer shall be defined as a firm that owns, operates, or maintains a store, warehouse, or other establishment in which the materials, supplies, articles or equipment of the general character described by the specifications and required under the contract are bought, kept in stock, and regularly sold or leased to the public in the usual course of business.
-To be a DBE regular dealer, the firm must be an established, regular business that engages, as its principal business and under its own name, in the purchase and sale or lease of the products in question.
-A person may be a DBE regular dealer in such bulk items as petroleum products, steel, cement, gravel, stone, or asphalt without owning, operating, or maintaining a place of business if the person both owns and operates distribution equipment for the products.
-Any supplementing of regular dealers' own distribution equipment shall be by a long-term lease agreement and not on an ad hoc or contract-by-contract basis.
-In addition, the regular dealer, with the exception of steel, must be certified in accordance with the Department’s program for the Materials, Sources and Devices with Special Acceptance Requirements Manual.
-Packagers, brokers, manufacturers' representatives, or other persons who arrange or expedite transactions are not DBE regular dealers.
+DBE Regular Dealer i.
+If the materials or supplies are purchased from a DBE regular dealer, BDDD will count 60% of the cost of the materials or supplies toward DBE goal. ii.
+For purposes of this section, a regular dealer is a firm that owns, operates, or maintains a store, warehouse, or other establishment in which the materials, supplies, articles or equipment of the general character described by the specifications and required under the contract are bought and kept in stock in the usual course of business.
+To be a regular dealer, the firm must be an established, regular business that engages, as its principal business and under its own name, in the purchase and sale or lease of the products in question. iii.
+A person may be a regular dealer in such bulk items as petroleum products, steel, cement, gravel, stone, or asphalt without owning, operating, or maintaining a place of business if the person both owns and operates distribution equipment for the products.
+Any supplementing of regular dealers’ own distribution equipment shall be by a long-term lease agreement and not on an ad hoc or contract-by-contract basis.
+Packagers, brokers, manufacturers’ representatives, or other persons who arrange or expenditure transactions are not regular dealers.

 Related to DBE Regular Dealer